redpen-cc/redpen-doc/source/format.rst

 Headings
 ~~~~~~~~~

 To create a heading, add a line starting with "h[1234]. ".
-The number after h represents level of the heading (section).
+The number after h represents the level of the heading or section.

 Inline Formatting